melynight/melynight/README.md

-- 👋 Hola!
-Soy melynight o Mel.
+👋 Hi!
+I'm melynight or Mel.
-- 🌱 Técnica Universitaria en Programación
+🌱 University Technician in Programming
-- 👀 Me gustan los videojuegos y aprender cosas nuevas.
-En mis tiempos libres me gusta participar en proyectos de diseño y desarrollo web.
+👀 I love video games and learning new things.
+In my free time, I enjoy working on web design and development projects.
-- 📫 Contacto: melinahir.md@gmail.com
+📫 Contact: melinahir.md@gmail.com